ssanj/babyloncandle/posts/2015-08-14-functional-programming-in-python.md

 ## Filter ##

+This example has a map and a filter and is very similar to a [Haskell list comprehension](http://learnyouahaskell.com/starting-out#im-a-list-comprehension).

 ```{.python .scrollx}
 hits = [os.path.join(root, f) for f in filenames if f.endswith(".scala") and strategy(root, dirnames, f)]
 ```